LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/understanding_bellman.md

 ## Bellman Equation and Operator

 <div class="definition">
-**Definition.** The Bellman Equations characterize value recursions in MDPs.
+  <strong>Definition.</strong> The Bellman Equations characterize value recursions in MDPs.

 For V-values (Sutton and Barto 2018),